nbirnel/vim-predict/README.md

-A framework for auto-completion of words and phrases in vim
+A framework for auto-completion of words and phrases in vim.

+This is not funcitonal yet.